ACCEPTING NEW CLIENTS! Contact for complimentary introduction

 This work is deeply personal to me—it’s the result of years spent learning how and why to take care of my things, and more importantly, learning to take care of myself.
 I did not grow up in a tidy or clean house and my parents were not wealthy.
-I learned home organizing skills as an adult, living with my partner and as a teacher.
-Once I recognized there was much more to learn, I dove into the world of professional organizing.
-Now, I desire to pass on my wisdom, but I also want my services to be as accessible to as many people as possible.
+I learned home organizing skills as an adult, through books, trial-and-error, and many moves that forced me to practice these skills.
+Once I recognized there was much more to learn —and eventually, teach— I dove into the world of professional organizing.
+Now, I'm driven by desire to pass on my wisdom, but I also want my services to be as accessible to as many people as possible.

 Since I was a kid, art has been something I do sometimes, so I had to incorporate that into my business philosophy.
 I’m drawn to hands-on forms like sculpting, drawing, and pottery because creating helps me slow down.
 I bring that same tactile, mindful energy to organizing.
 Because I'm a sensitive person, spending time learning and practicing organizing skills has helped me understand the impact of our home environment and the importance of personalized space to Be and Do and Make.